Zojax/QZ3/README.md

 ========

-In addition to the usual features provided by Zope such as Zope Component Architecture, templating, code reuse caching and full-featured admin interface, QuickZopeCMS provides the following:
+In addition to the usual features provided by Zope such as Zope Component Architecture, templating, code reuse caching and full-featured admin interface, QZ3 provides the following:

 * WYSIWYG content editing using TinyMCE Editor with enriched functionality allowing to insert images and media from a user's PC and from YouTube and Wistia services
 * TTW Theme customization